Beacon-Heart/Heart_Beacon/README.md

 USPTO 13/573,002: The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (checklist).

 What is your solution framework based on EXISTING systems, code, best practice?
-Adaptive Procedural Template (checklist): Use case: GDP Index based Economy: Eco Economic Epochs Time-Space Meter Eco incentives, consensus, interoperability for the programmable economy, Earth Intelligence Network EIN / System of systems engineering framework from NATO Battlefield Digitization based on a German military idea to reuse Battlefield Digitization for OOTW Operations Other Than War circa 1993
+Adaptive Procedural Template (checklist): Use case: GDP Index based Economy: Eco Economic Epochs Time-Space Meter Eco incentives, consensus, interoperability for the programmable economy, Earth Intelligence Network EIN / System of systems engineering framework from NATO Battlefield Digitization based on a German military idea to reuse Battlefield Digitization for OOTW Operations Other Than War circa 2003 based on digital data system of systems

 Q: What's your vote for a one world currency for a one world government: 1.
 IMF's SDR basket 2.
 NESERA's QFS Las Vegas
 3. Department of Commerce - Treasury - NIST QRNB at Boulder Colorado (Stephen King's The Stand's Free Zone) ? ﻿#IMF﻿ ﻿#NESERA﻿ ﻿#NIST﻿